 How to Evaluate Your ERP

 Evaluating how well the ERP is used as the safe source to store information is critical in understanding the ease in which the data will be utilized in an eStore.
 It is not uncommon for manufacturers to make customizations to a standard ERP software package to meet the needs of the organization.
-The areas of customization and degree to which it has been customized can impact integration mapping.
-Some customizations also impact process flow either internal or external.
-It is imperative to evaluate any customizations to determine potential impact to integration or the customer interface.
+The areas of customization and the degree to which it has been customized can impact integration mapping.
+Some customizations also impact process flow either internally or externally.
+It is imperative to evaluate any customizations to determine the potential impact on integration or the customer interface.

-- IT resource availability: The right IT resource is integral to successful eCommerce.
+The right IT resource is integral to successful eCommerce.
 Personnel capable of maintaining and integrating eCommerce with an ERP is necessary.
 In most cases, contracting an external team will be adequate for an organization’s initial integration.

-It All Starts With the ERP
+It All Starts with the ERP

-An important step in any organization’s preparation for entering eCommerce should be the evaluation of the current use and capabilities of the ERP system.
-The ERP is the backbone for critical eCommerce data, such as product SKU, description, pricing, inventory, quotes, orders, invoices, etc. The way in which the ERP is used to handle and store this information is important in developing business processes that ensure the ERP and customer storefront are leveraging the same data.
+A crucial step in any organization’s preparation for entering eCommerce should be evaluating the current use and capabilities of their ERP system.
+The ERP is the backbone for critical eCommerce data, such as product SKU, description, pricing, inventory, quotes, orders, invoices, etc. The way in which the ERP handles and stores this information is important in developing business processes that ensure the ERP and customer storefront are leveraging the same data.